rclone/rclone/MANUAL.md

-      --vfs-cache-max-age duration         Max age of objects in the cache. (default 1h0m0s) --vfs-cache-mode string              Cache mode off|minimal|writes|full (default "off") --vfs-cache-poll-interval duration   Interval to poll the cache for stale objects. (default 1m0s)
+      --vfs-cache-max-age duration         Max age of objects in the cache. (default 1h0m0s) --vfs-cache-mode string              Cache mode off|minimal|writes|full (default "off") --vfs-cache-poll-interval duration   Interval to poll the cache for stale objects. (default 1m0s) --vfs-read-chunk-size int            Read the source objects in chunks.
+      --vfs-read-chunk-size-limit int      If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. -1 is unlimited.
 ```

 ## rclone serve restic